This page is an explanatory guide, not a compliance checker

 Which activities do the restrictions address?

 Where a qualifying business sells relevant food in qualifying premises, the restrictions operate in two areas: promotion and placement.
-The promotion restrictions address volume-linked price incentives — promotional mechanisms where a price advantage is conditional on purchasing multiple units.
+The promotion restrictions address volume-linked price incentives: promotional mechanisms where a price advantage is conditional on purchasing multiple units.
 The placement restrictions address the display of relevant food within defined retail areas, including specified entrance areas and checkout areas.

 Promotion and placement are assessed separately.
 A business may engage one restriction without engaging the other.
 Whether specific promotional activity or specific display locations engage the restrictions depends on the statutory definitions in each case.
 The promotion restrictions and placement restrictions pages explain each element in further detail.

-This guide explains structure — it does not determine scope
+This guide explains structure, not scope

 The five steps above describe the statutory criteria that determine whether the Regulations apply and what they address.
 They are intended to help readers understand how the framework is structured and what questions the Regulations raise.